17 Oct 2025

 Incentives and Accountability: No Carrots, No Sticks

-The Incentives/Accountability category captured two ends of a series of challenges related to motive and motivation.
+The Incentives/Accountability category captured two ends of a series of challenges related to motivation.
 Accountability frameworks were claimed to have not kept pace with the spread of Edtech.
-Similarly, Ofsted inspections and system-level performance measures make little reference to digital, meaning schools face no consequences for poor practice.
+Again, Ofsted inspections and system-level performance measures make little reference to digital, meaning schools face no consequences for poor practice.

 Equally, there are few incentives to reward innovation or strong adoption of Edtech.
 Assessment models remain top-down and unchanged, leaving little room to embed technology in pedagogy or explore digital modes of evidence and progression.
 The result is a feedback loop where digital maturity stagnates because there is neither pressure nor recognition.
-Participants noted that while the Department for Education has published standards, schools vary in how far these are adopted and embedded.
-Without consistent application, and without clearer incentives or shared accountability, Edtech often remains seen as optional rather than integral in this new age.
+Participants noted that while the Department for Education has published useful standards, schools vary in how far these are adopted and embedded.

 Vision: The Missing North Star

-Finally, several identified the key barrier that invited us to step back and ask the most fundamental questions.
-It is not enough to define why technology should be used in education, we must also revisit how and why we educate at all in an age of pervasive technology.
+Finally, several paticipants invited us to step back and ask the most fundamental questions.
 Participants observed that without a shared national vision, schools and suppliers are left working towards different and sometimes fragmented goals.
-Without a clear and inspiring vision that unites the role of education itself with the purposeful adoption of Edtech, progress across people, infrastructure, funding, and accountability will remain piecemeal.
+It was suggested that in the absence of a inspiring narrative of education that unites the role of education itself with the purposeful adoption of Edtech, progress across people, infrastructure, funding, and accountability will remain piecemeal.

 Evidence to Action